ayenz/pyautogui-zipato/README.md

 ## Start recording
 1. Create a new directory on root folder with name **recorder**
-1. To record activity type: `python record.py template_name` .
+2. To record activity type: `python record.py template_name` .
 For example: `python record.py BWS_MAIN`
-2. Press esc button on your keyboard to end your recording.
+3. Press esc button on your keyboard to end your recording.
+_nb: use firefox for browser_